Alexis-Georganopoulos/Sentiment_Classifier/README.md

 Finally, the `updateParams()` function is defined to update the parameters using the gradients calculated during back-propagation.
 The update is done using stochastic gradient descent (SGD) with a given learning rate.

 ## Discussion of Results
 As mentioned in the code, the datasets must remain relatively small due to computational limits.
-Further improvements could be done by using `Pytorch` as-is, to take advantage of GPU memory.
+Pivotal improvements could be done by using `Pytorch` as-is, to take advantage of GPU memory.

 The results themselves are mixed, by promising.
 The loss of the training and validation set both plateau after ~100-150 epochs, with the validation loss eventually converging towards the end.
 This indicates the model is successfully minimising the loss functions.

 However, the accuracy on the training set is 50%, no better than random chance.
-Given that the architecture dynamically allocates its size depending on the t
+Given that the architecture dynamically allocates its width depending on the size of the training set, this indicates its an issue with the quantity of data.
+We simply need much more of it, but there are computational limits within Google Colab.

+Imbalances in the training/validation sets lead to better results, but defeats the purpose.

 ## Running the Code
 To use this source code, you need to run the entire [`RNN_YELP`](RNN_YELP.ipynb) script.